 - When you read back both pieces of writing, how does this leave you feeling about the opportunity in front of you?
 Although it may still feel a little nerve-wracking is it worth turning your thoughts into action and giving it your best shot for the learning and growth that you’ll gain regardless of the result?
 Is it possible to just take the first step on your plan and see what happens?
 And then regardless of the result, learn from what worked and what didn’t (remember it might be that you’re “not there, yet”), and take the next step?
 And then the next one after that.
 And so on.

 With your growth mindset in place, try leaping and see what happens.
 Sometimes you’ll soar and discover that you’re capable of far more than you expected.
 Sometimes you’ll fall and realize that as uncomfortable as it might be, failure is a great teacher.
 And most of the time you’ll land somewhere in between and it’s the willingness to try and the openness to learn that really makes an experience successful or wasted.

-This article first appeared in Womens Agenda in their Lead Like A Woman series where they’re sharing edited extracts from the new book Lead Like A Woman – your essential guide to true confidence, career clarity, vibrant wellbeing and leadership success by Megan Dalla-Camina and Michelle McQuaid.
+This article first appeared in Womens Agenda in their Lead Like A Woman series where they’re sharing edited extracts from the new book Lead Like A Woman – your essential guide to true confidence, career clarity, vibrant wellbeing and leadership success by Megan Dalla-Camina and Dr. Michelle McQuaid.
 Megan and Michelle are taking a fresh, evidence based approach to what it really takes for women to show up authentically and lead with confidence.